• Skip to main content

 At Dan Kennedy’s GKIC Women’s Conference in 2013, attendees could take pictures with Leeza Gibbons.

-For starters, if tagged correctly, your website will come up as fresh content for people searching for Leeza Gibbons.
+If tagged correctly, your website will come up as fresh content for people searching for Leeza Gibbons.

-Use these pictures in your newsletter, ads, postcard mailings, etc to grab eyeballs and associate yourself with these celebrities.
+Use these pictures in your newsletter, ads, postcard mailings, etc., to grab eyeballs and associate yourself with these celebrities.

 Doing so will give you instant credibility because of your association and immediately elevate your status in the eyes of many of your customers.
 Customers will also become more interested in you because you “know” a celebrity.

-If you are out somewhere and spot a celebrity ask if you can have a photo with them.
+If you are out somewhere and spot a celebrity, ask if you can have a photo with them.

 Most celebrities will say yes!

-Independent insurance salesman Mike McLean has taken pictures of celebrities with him at events, at restaurants after he spotted them, and various other places.
+Independent insurance salesman Mike McLean has taken pictures of celebrities with him at events, restaurants after he spotted them, and various other places.

 Mike used these photos to capture attention and outsell national insurance companies in his local market.

-Use these photos in your newsletter, postcards, ads, etc. to grab attention.
+Use these photos in your newsletter, postcards, ads, etc., to grab attention.

-2) Turn YOURSELF into celebrity.
+2) Turn YOURSELF into a celebrity.

 There are many reasons for making yourself into a celebrity.